netham45/screamrouter/readme.md

 The lifecycle of each thread and ffmpeg process is controlled from start to end by ScreamRouter so that a configuration change can fully unload and reload ScreamRouter.

+## Troubleshooting

+Here are some problems and solutions:

+* Problem: Audio frequently goes static and makes an awful noise
+* Solution: Change your sources to either 16 or 32-bit depth and network stream issues won't cause static anymore

+* Problem: The audio is choppy when I use high channel setups such as 7.1 32-bit
+* Solution: Turn down your bit depth.
+8 channels at 32-bit 48000kHz is over 12Mb/s, this is a lot for real-time audio.
+16-bit will halve your bitrate.
+Consider 5.1 or Stereo.